matheusadriel2/matheusadriel2/README.md

 <h1>Hello!</h1>

-<p>I am Matheus, a brazillian software development student and technology enthusiast.<br>
-Currently studying systems development at college and getting deeper into engineering zone.<br>
-I love tech, art and games, so i hope you can find something about that here in the future.</p>
+<p>brazilian software development student diving into the world of coding and software engineering. here, i’ll share projects that reflect my journey and passions—hopefully, you’ll find something inspiring or fun along the way.</p>